awwaiid/diaper/README.md

 ### Postgres data

-To keep data between development sessions, we create a volume to store data in ./db/data/postgres.
-You will need to create this directory first (./db/data is git-ignored).
+To keep data between development sessions, we create a volume to store data in ./db/data/postgres (which is git-ignored).
+You can set up the database with the following command.

-`mkdir -p db/data/postgres`

-Then you can set up the database with the following command.

 `docker-compose run web rails db:setup`